Best Black Friday deals you might have missed that are still on sale

 Sold by Amazon

-Connect this smart mop to Wifi so you can decide where it cleans and when.
-The mop learns the rooms and angles of your home and uses a precision jet spray to keep floors clean as efficiently as possible.
+Connect this smart mop to Wi-Fi so you can decide where it cleans and when.
+The mop learns the rooms and angles of your home and uses a precision jet spray to keep floors as clean as possible.

 Sold by Amazon